sourcegraph/about/handbook/product/product_management/responding_to_user_feedback.md

 The product team owns a number of [user feedback sources](../user_feedback.md).

+## Cross-team communication and recording responses

+We check both HubSpot and Salesforce before replying to feedback to ensure another team has not already replied.
+We bcc all of our email replies to feedback into HubSpot and Salesforce so everyone can reference the communication.

+If there are questions or takeaways that might impact a customer or prospect relationship, such as if the feedback is particularly strong (positive or negative) or timely, we also sometimes notify the relevant Sales/CE team member with a threaded reply in the `#feedback` channel in Slack.

 ## Feedback rotation

-A single product manager owns the general feedback channels for 2-4 weeks at a time, and then rotates this responsibility to the next-in-line product manager.
+A single product manager owns the below general feedback channels for 2-4 weeks at a time, and then rotates this responsibility to the next-in-line product manager.

 The [feedback workflow doc](https://docs.google.com/document/d/1TTRjK-CL38fdCvrVUgRL70agUiwDbQFJXCo8IuJmLls/edit#) lists the current responder.

 ### NPS Feedback

-> _TODO copy over some stuff from doc_
+We do our best to respond to any actionable feedback within 24 hours.

+A detailed explanation of the current process and the suggested reply structures can be found in the [feedback workflow doc](https://docs.google.com/document/d/1TTRjK-CL38fdCvrVUgRL70agUiwDbQFJXCo8IuJmLls/edit#heading=h.vihl64g0qa6a).

 ### Github issues created by third parties